alexpeattie/letsencrypt-fromscratch/README.md

 Let's Encrypt can issue a single certificates which cover multiple, using the [SubjectAltName extension](https://en.wikipedia.org/wiki/SubjectAltName).
 At the time of writing, Let's Encrypt supports a maximum of 100 SANs per certificate (full LE rate limits are detailed [here](https://letsencrypt.org/docs/rate-limits/)).

-LE has quite conservative per-domain rate limits right now (5 certificates per domain per week) - so using SANs is crucial if you have lots of subdomains to secure*. [**LE doesn't currently support wildcard certificates**](https://letsencrypt.org/docs/faq#will-lets-encrypt-issue-wildcard-certificates).
+LE has quite conservative per-domain rate limits right now (20 distinct certificates per domain per week) - so using SANs is crucial if you have lots of subdomains to secure*.

 A common use-case is having a single certificate cover the naked domain and `www.` prefix.
 We have to authorize both domains; LE doesn't take it for granted that if we control the root domain we also control the `www.` subdomain or vice-versa.